-Many people living with a rare disease face significant challenges, from diagnostic delays and lack of available treatments, to difficulty in accessing appropriate health services.
-Patients and their families feel isolated, unsupported and economically curtailed.
+People living with Idiopathic Pulmonary Fibrosis need to overcome major hurdles during their care journey.
+Challenges currently occur at all stages.
+These include diagnostic delays, lack of available treatments and cure, and difficulty in accessing appropriate health services.
+As a result, patients, their families and carers feel isolated, unsupported and economically curtailed.